wdmcquinn/100-days-of-code/log.md

 **Thoughts:** I worked on mostly the function to detect a win today.
 Im not sure its the most elegant way to do it but it seems to be more accurate and faster than some of the ways i tried.
 I also fixed a bug on the reset function and found out how to delay a function from firing using setTimeout.
 I used this to display a Message to the user before resetting the game.

+### Day 2: January 3rd, 2018
+**Today's Progress: Finished up the first version of my FCC - Tic Tac Tow Project.

+**Thoughs:** In the future i would like to come back to this project and try to implement a better AI.
+The next project is simon.
+It looks like there will be a lot of new things to implement.

 **Link to work:** [Tic Tac Toe](https://codepen.io/wdmcquinn/full/rpwOym/)